nterrien/etrian-heardle/README.md

 1. **Fork this project** to create your own copy of the code
 2. **Rename the project** with the URL that you'd like to Heardle to live at, by going to **Settings >  Repository name**
 3. Use Github as host by going to **Settings > Pages**.
 In Source, choose "Deploy from a branch" and in branch choose "master".
 4. Open the **index.html** file & replace **"Etrian Odyssey"** with the artist/genre of your heardle.
-Make sure to **do this first**, if you update the main.js first, sometimes your link will still show Etrian Odysey even after you update everything.
+Make sure to **do this first**, if you update the main.js first, sometimes your link will still show Etrian Odyssey even after you update everything.
 5. In the **index.html** file, you can update the image that gets shared with your link by updating lines **17-19**.
 6. You can update the icon in your browser's tab by updating the favicon.png image.